PrisonTeam/Prison/docs/prison_changelog_v3.2.11.md

 * Added new Prison Mine Bombs - Work in progress - Basics exist and have a lot of functionality, but more work will be done to add new features and address issues when found and reported.
 If you have ideas, or need something specific, please visit our discord server and talk to Blue.

 * Coming Soon: Mine Region.
 Mine effects that are applied to Mine Regions.
 Mine Effects will include potion effects like night vision, and other effects such as no hunger, no fall damage, and fly.
-Also may be adding enhantments soon too.
+Also may be adding enchantments soon too.

 * Significant improvements for handling multi-block explosions with a major rewrite to improve the overall performance within the handling of block break events within the auto features.
 Many changes to improve performance on a per-block basis, and to prevent a block from being counted more than once when many different players are trying to break, or explode the same blocks.

-* Signficant updates to most Prison GUIs and sellall
+* Significant updates to most Prison GUIs and sellall

 **NOTE:** It is currently recommended that the old Prison Backpacks should not be used at this time.
 They will be rewritten shortly to address the current issues.